Harlem Line: Electrification

 The first electric train ran on April 30, 1984, beginning at Brewster North.
 As additional new M3As were put into service that spring, electric service increased.
 On September 1, 1984, a new schedule was put out, and running times decreased by 18 minutes on peak hour trains.
 On September 10, 1984, super express service was inaugurated on the Harlem Line, with some trains running non-stop between Katonah and Grand Central.
 The last diesel train left Brewster on November 2, 1984, marking the completion of the electrification project.

 As a result of the project, there was tremendous ridership growth on this portion of the line.
 Prior to the project, the line was operated primarily in two zones: electric service south of North White Plains, and diesel through-service or shuttle service consisting of Budd Rail Diesel Cars to the north.
 Service to the north of Brewster North–the new terminal for electric service–continued to be run with diesel through-service or shuttle service.
 Between 1984 and 1994, the Brewster and Brewster North stations– the two northernmost stations in the electrified zone–experienced 135 percent growth, and stations on the Dover Plains Branch experienced 440% growth.

+On April 14, 1986, the MTA released a study on the future of the non-electrified section of the Harlem Line between Brewster North and Dover Plains.
+According to the study, maintaining service would require major improvements to the four stations on this line segment, including new lighting, canopies, and platforms, and improved waiting areas.
+Five options were considered in the study: rebuilding the kind of train cars already used on the line, reassigning self-propelled cars from other lines, which would receive new rolling stock, purchasing rail buses-motorized vehicles that run on track, replacing trains with buses to Brewster North, and discontinuing service.
+A public hearing was scheduled to take place on the study on June 7, 1986.
+In June 1986, MTA and Metro-North officials said it was unlikely that service would be discontinued.
+At the time, about 70 percent of riders along this section of the line drove to Brewster North, which had more frequent service.
+In addition, about 100 riders traveled southbound from the four stations on any given weekday.
+It was estimated that over $700,000 a year could be saved by replacing trains with buses.
+A decision on service north of Brewster North was expected within six months by two MTA Board members.